 |Number of Locations||75+|

-|Number of Countries||55+|
+|Number of Countries||50+|

 |Specific Cities Selection||YES|

 The only thing that’s missing here is an option to pick specialized servers, such as media streaming and P2P-optimized ones.
 However, maybe this is an indication that all of IPVanish’s servers are optimized for these activities, which we’ll test later in the article.

-Ease of Use
+UI/UX Design & Ease of Use

-- Quick Connect: This is actually the home screen of IPVanish, from where you can connect to its numerous servers.
+- Quick Connect: This is the home screen of IPVanish, from where you can connect to servers.
 The ‘Quick Connect’ tab gives you three options.
 In the bottom-right corner, you can select a country to connect to.
 Based on the chosen country, you can select a city and even an individual server.
 To allow IPVanish to check the best server based on your real location, just click on ‘Connect’ after selecting a country, and the app will do the rest of the job.

 - Server List: This tab gives you more freedom to check the available servers.
 You can browse the list of servers, where you can see their individual occupancy.
 Then, you can browse a map or filter the servers based on their country of origin and latency.
 At any moment, you can make a server your ‘favorite’ and connect to it at a later time.